 Your milk may taste different: Have you been eating a lot of spicy food or a lot of anything in particular?
 If you have made a dietary change, try lessening the amount of the new food you are eating, or add back some of what you cut out.
 Hormonal changes can also cause a change in your milk's taste.
 Also, the imminent return of your period or a new pregnancy can also change your milk's taste.

-Family stress-moving, house guests, a new job, a new daily schedule: Give baby extra attention, increase cuddling and skin-to-skin contact.
-Consider a carrying sling to give baby extra reassurance that everything is OK-and to allow you to multitask (doing simple chores, visiting with guests, helping other children with homework).
+Family stress, like moving, house guests, a new job, a new daily schedule: Give baby extra attention, increase cuddling and skin-to-skin contact.
+Consider a carrying sling to give baby extra reassurance that everything is OK and to allow you to multitask (doing simple chores, visiting with guests, helping other children with homework).

 Baby was frightened while nursing: Maybe you yelped when baby bit you in a recent nursing session or an older sibling came screaming into the room?
 Did the dog start ferociously barking at something outside?
 Try the same techniques as listed for family stress.
 Baby needs extra reassuring and comforting.